gregsdennis/ThingFilter/Readme.md

 ><small>**NOTE** The `MatchOn()` method will throw an exception if you specify that the tag is required without specifying a non-empty, non-whitespace tag.</small>

+### Case sensitivity

+By default, all string comparisons are case-insensitive.
+To specify a case-sensitive comparison, you can use the `CaseSensitive()` method.

 ## Getting results

 Once configured, you'll probably want results.
 To get them, pass your collection into the `Apply()` method.
-This will yield an `IEnumerable<T>` with only the items which match your filter.
+This will yield an `IEnumerable<IFilterResult<T>>` with only the items which match your filter along with a few extra data points.

 	var results = filter.Apply(allProducts, "toy rubik");

+The `IFilterResult<T>` object will contain the item that was matched as well as the item's score.
+(Messages regarding the match is a pending feature.)
+The score is determined by how many tokens were matched for that item.
+This is useful for when you want to get a ranked list.

-Additionally, the `IEnumerable<T>` that is returned by ThingFilter is a Linq query at its core, so it uses deferred execution: once applied the results will update as the collection updates.
+Additionally, the return value of ThingFilter is a Linq query at its core, so it uses deferred execution: once applied the results will update as the collection updates.
 If you don't want to enumerate the query multiple times, remember to call `ToList()` on the results.